-The study does not assess the MS-MS interference while it is expected that some 5G use cases will imply the deployment of MSs that are in fixed positions and close to each other (e.g. crowded stadiums, trains, busses, (home) CPEs in fixed wireless access (FWA) systems, fixed machinery/robots in factories).
+The study does not assess the MS-MS interference while it is expected that some 5G use cases will imply the deployment of MSs that are in fixed positions and close to each other (e.g. crowded stadiums, trains, busses, (home) CPEs in fixed wireless access (FWA) systems, and fixed machinery/robots in factories).
 In such scenarios, the MS-MS interference might not be negligible anymore.

-It is worth noticing that ECC restricted baseline out of block power limit defined in ECC Report 281 was derived assuming the specific case of adjacent operators with misaligned duplex directions for the whole frame duration ("fully unsynchronised" assumption, sometimes referred to as "anti synchronised").
-The probability for this specific case to happen is low and, therefore, the "fully ununsynchronised" assumption is a worst case assumption.
+It is worth noting that ECC restricted baseline out of block power limit defined in ECC Report 281 was derived assuming the specific case of adjacent operators with misaligned duplex directions for the whole frame duration ("anti-synchronised" assumption, sometimes referred to as "fully unsynchronisedanti-synchronised").
+The probability for this specific case to happen is low and, therefore, the "anti-synchronised" assumption is a worst case assumption.

-While the "fully ununsynchronised" assumption is worst-case from the overall network throughput perspective, if the studies looked at the performance of a given UE which is scheduled in just one or a few slots, it is possible that all the slots allocated to that UE are subject to the worst case interference even if not all slots are subject to the worst-case interference.
+While the "anti-synchronised" assumption is worst-case from the overall network throughput perspective, if the studies looked at the performance of a given MS which is scheduled in just one or a few slots, it is possible that all the slots allocated to that UE are subject to the worst case interference even if not all slots are subject to the worst-case interference.

+It is also to be noted that the adopted assumption is consistent with the definition provided in ECC Report 281: “the unsynchronised operation in the context of this Report means operation of TDD in several different networks, where at any given moment in time at least one network transmits in DL while at least one network transmits in UL.
+This might happen if the TDD networks either do not align all UL and DL transmissions or do not synchronise at the beginning of the frame”.

 The implementation challenges, based on currently available technology, associated with the ECC restricted baseline out of block limit have been described in Section 2.2.2.

 Interference due to unsynchronised operation can be partly mitigated by adopting the following solutions individually or in combination:

-Adoption of a guard band between the adjacent spectrum assignments associated with the interfering network and the victim network;
+Adoption of a guard band and operator-specific filtering between the adjacent spectrum assignments associated with the interfering network and the victim network;

 Geographic separation between the interfering network and the victim network;